Yohann-Ian/florence-literature-rag/README.md

 ## Why this project

-It sits at the intersection of two things I care about: creating **AI/ML systems** (evaluation, observability, deployment - not just a notebook) and **literature** .
+It sits at the intersection of two things I care about: creating **AI/ML systems** (evaluation, observability, deployment - not just a notebook) and the greatest works of world **literature** .
 Literature as a domain genuinely stresses the limits of current retrieval methods because meaning has many forms.
 One cannot simply mechanize it.
 It's worth looking into.
 The hard problems here: grounding against a corpus the model already knows, retrieving meaning that lives in subtext, are exactly the ones a generic technical-docs RAG never has to confront.